daphnyemily/daphnyemily/README.md

 I am a Software Engineer from Boston, MA looking to network within the tech community and beyond.
 Currently expanding my portfolio and looking to join a dynamic team.

-As a very proud Kriola 🇨🇻 (Cape Verdean woman) born and raised in Brockton, MA, I am so proud to come from a city with a large diverse population of people from around the globe.
+As a Cape Verdean woman, I am proud to come from a place with a large diverse population of people.
 Being surrounded by so many immigrants I have grown to see the struggle my parents and many parents have made to give children like me a better future.
 This is why I strived to become a Software Engineer.

+Being the firstborn in the US, I was the translator and the technician.
+My love for tech started when I set up our first computer.
+I still remember the excitement of hearing the AOL Dial-Up sound.
+For me, I thought it was too late to become an engineer, but here I am, and it’s really never too late.

 With being grounded in my identity, I seek to empower women, especially women of color, in a world that so often chooses to silence them.
+Very proud kriola 🇨🇻.